Ferlab-Ste-Justine/openstack-kubernetes-cluster/README.md

 This package is a terraform module to provision the machines for a kubernetes cluster on openstack (without the kubernetes installation).

-This includes the masters, the workers and potentially a load balancer (a node with a dockerized haproxy, configured to load balance on the k8s api secure port across the masters) if there are more than a single master.
+This includes the masters, the workers, a load balancer and accompanying security groups.

+The load balancer is a vm with a dockerized haproxy, configured to load balance on the masters k8 api ports and on the workers ingresses.

+The load balancer exposes the masters k8 api on port **6443** and the workers ingress http traffic on port **80** and ingress https traffic on port **443**.
+It operates as a tcp proxy and does not perform tls termination.

+The following security groups are returned by the module to provider additional access beyond what is allowed via the load balancer:
+- bastion: Allows to ssh on any node in the cluster and allows access to the masters on the k8 api port
+- master_client: Allows access to all ports on the masters
+- worker_client: Allows access to all ports on the workers

+# Requirements

+The module has been tested with a recent version of Ubuntu.
+Your mileage may vary with other distributions.

+Additionally, this module is dependant on dns servers for the load balancer to resove the worker and master ips.
+The dns servers should be updated with the outputed ips of this module.
+See the [example](##Example).

 # Usage